chadek/tec_test/README.md

 # Tec_Test project

 Technical test for Y Generation interview.
-This project consist in a web app that you can log in with email and password to then upload file or looking for data stored in the database.
+This project consists in a web app that you can log in with email and password to then upload file or look for data stored in the database.

 Database data are provided by seeds stored in JSON files.
-Those data are sent during building process.
+These data are sent during building process.

 When a user uploads a mp4 video, the video is stored in a tmp directory then sent to a mailbox directory as input.
-This mp4 video is then converted to ogv format and is resized in different scale format using ffmpeg tool.
-Converting is done in a standalone process using bash scripts
+This mp4 video is then converted to ogv format and is resized in different scale formats using ffmpeg tool.
+Converting is done in a standalone process using bash scripts.

 ## Installation